List of 8-bit computer hardware graphics: Composite video palettes

 This section covers systems that generate color directly as composite video, closely related with display on analog CRT TVs.
 Many of the colors are non-standard and outside of RGB gamut, and would only display properly on NTSC hardware.

 Due to the varying ways of converting a composite signal to sRGB (the standard for internet images), images in this section will be inconsistent with each other in color until further notice.

-Atari 400/800/XL/XE
+Atari 8-bit computers

-The early Atari 400 and 800 computers use a palette of 128 colors (a bit similar to the one used on the Atari 2600 console, and the Commodore 16 and Plus/4), using 4 bits for chrominance, and 3 for luminance.
+Early models of the Atari 400 and 800 use a palette of 128 colors, using 4 bits for chrominance and 3 for luminance.
 Screen modes may vary from 320×192 (384x240 with overscan) to 40×24, using 2 or 4 simultaneous colors, or 80×192 (96x240 with overscan) using 16 colors.
-After 2 years (late 1981) the CTIA graphics chip was replaced with the GTIA chip thus increasing the palette to 256 colors (CTIA and GTIA).
+After 2 years (late 1981) the CTIA graphics chip was replaced with the GTIA chip increasing the palette to 256 colors (CTIA and GTIA).

-The ANTIC chip in the Atari 8-bit family computers (400, 800, XL and XE models) has an instruction set to run programs (called display list) which permits many more colors on the screen at once.
+The ANTIC chip has an instruction set to run programs (called display lists) which permits many more colors on the screen at once.
 There are a number of possible software-driven graphics modes.